-You can also watch the quickstart video at: www.abcWindowSupply.com/NXT3QuickStart
+You can also watch the quickstart video at: www.abcWindowSupply.com/NXT4QuickStart

 - 1. Attach handle to the hose reel. - 2.
-Insert bypass hose into blue fittings located on the top of the RO Filters and open the valve fully. - 3.
-Attach feed hose to Carbon/Sediment filter inlet on system and to source water. - 4.
-Thread the black plastic shut-off valve onto Hose Reel outlet and connect pole tubing.
-The black metal quick connect goes in to the shut-off valve easier with the valve turned to the off position.
-Ensure valve is in open position after everything is connected. - 5.
-Turn on source water. - 6.
-Wait for water (and air) to begin flowing out of the bypass hose assembly. - 7.
+Insert bypass hose into the blue fittings on the top of each RO filter housing and open the bypass valve fully. - 3.
+Attach feed hose from building to the Carbon/ Sediment inlet fitting. - 4.
+Attach hose reel to pump outlet fitting. - 5.
+Attach the black plastic shutoff valve onto hose reel outlet and connect pole tubing.
+The quick connect fitting on the pole tubing goes in easier with the valve in the off position. - 6.
+Ensure the black plastic shut-off valve is in open position before turning on source water. - 7.
+Turn on water. - 8.
+Wait for water (and air) to begin flowing out of the bypass hose assembly. - 9.
 Once the air has been pushed out of the filters, close the bypass valve partially until desired bypass flow is achieved.
-Do not close the bypass fully during operation (some bypass water should always be flowing out of the bypass hose assembly).
-See Bypass Valve Operation section below for more detail on its use. - 8.
+Do not close the bypass fully during operation (some bypass water should always be flowing out).
+See Bypass Valve Operation for more information. - Once water has started coming out of your brush, plug in pump and flip the switch to on.
+Don't run your pump dry - as this will lead to damage. - 11.
 Start cleaning windows.